vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 2. Run the High Fidelity installer.
 3. Follow the prompts and complete the installation.

+.. note:: If you're using a VR headset other than Oculus or HTC Vive, make sure you have Steam VR installed before launching High Fidelity.

 -----------------------------------
 Client and Sandbox Installer
 -----------------------------------